antonioscalaunina/pyANTI-FASc/README.md

     alias gfortran='/usr/local/bin/gfortran-12'

-If it does not work it might be necessary to restart the terminal.
+Alternatively, you could modify the [makefile](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/src/k223d/makefile) on the line 4 replacing gfortran with gfortran-mp-12 (or the other installed version)

+MacPorts does not have a direct package for conda, but you can download and install it manually.
+Download the right version at this [webpage](https://www.macports.org/install.php)
+Run the installer script:

+    bash Miniconda3-latest-MacOSX-x86_64.sh

-After installation of miniconda follow the instructions to initialize conda (you may need to restart the shell):
+After installation, follow the on-screen prompts and initialize conda

     conda init